 Brexit readiness notices

-Technical notices published by the European Commission which set out the implications of the UK's withdrawal from the EU if an agreement between the UK and EU is not reached.
-The notices cover a range of areas including statutory audit and professional qualifications.
+Technical notices published by the European Commission to assist stakeholders in getting ready for the end of the transition period.
+The notices cover a range of areas including statutory audits.

 Brexit - impact on ICAEW members

 A range of resources to help ICAEW members prepare for Brexit including articles, checklists and technical guidance.

 Trends and forecasts